MaviLabArt/BoltCanvas/README.md

   - SMTP/IMAP for email updates.
   - Nostr keys if you want Nostr features.
   - ntfy for push-style order notifications (recommended).
+  - An **XPUB** from your Bitcoin wallet if you want pure on-chain payments without Boltz or BTCPay.

 ---